JacksonAreaRobotics/JAR-Template/.github/README.md

 Later tutorials like customizing algorithms and motion chaining.

 Developed by Josh, from 2775V of Jackson Area Robotics.
-Big thanks to Samuel from 2775V, Daniel from 2029C, Javier, Mikey, Ryan (4253B), Leo, JerryLum, and Nick (QUEEN) from VTOW and JPearman from the Vex Forum, whose assistance made this project possible.
+Big thanks to Samuel from 2775V, Daniel (2029C), Javier, Mikey, Ryan (4253B), Leo, JerryLum, and Nick (QUEEN) from VTOW and JPearman from the Vex Forum, whose assistance made this project possible.